 Can I drink my over fermented Milk Kefir?

 Sure, although drinking it neat can be a real challenge (We’ve only met a handful of people who can stomach over fermented Milk Kefir).
 Firstly, give it a really good stir.
 This will blend the curds and whey back into the sort of kefir you’re used to seeing.
 Next, we recommend mixing the kefir with something to make it a little more palatable.
 The choices here are endless.
-Some like to use sweet things like honey, others like to blend it up with fruit into a smoothie.
+Some like to use sweet things like honey, others like to blend it up with fruit into a smoothie (check Kitchenistic’s guide on the smoothies ingredients).
 Whatever you decide to mix it with, just make sure the flavour is over powering enough to mask the over fermented Kefir taste.

 Some people prefer to make Kefir cheese with their over fermented Milk Kefir.
 You can find lots of information on this online.
 Give it a try!